patricksthannon/Srtly/README.md

 <a href="https://www.buymeacoffee.com/patricksthannon" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>
 ___

-<sub>  *Mac OS may block apps downloaded from the internet because they are not signed or notarized. </sub>
+<sub>  *Mac OS may block apps downloaded from the internet because they are not signed or notarized.
+Completely normal, as I didnt want to pay $99 apple developer fee to verify the app so its likely to occur :| </sub>

 <sub>To open this app safely:</sub>